angular-sanctuary/learn-angular/src/content/docs/practical-course/delete-task/add-delete-button.md

 ## The delete button

+#### Instructions

-Open the `src/app/task-list/task-list.component.html` file.
+1. Open the `src/app/task-list/task-list.component.html` file.

-Add the following code to the file:
+2. Add the following code to the file:

 ```html ins={"1.
 Add a delete button": 4-5}
 <ul>